jss367/jss367.github.io/_posts/2021-01-20-exploring-loss-functions-with-tensorflow.md

 EPSILON = np.finfo(float).eps
 ```

-In this post I'll walk through how to implement various loss functions in TensorFlow and Keras.
-This post is still in draft.

-## Binary Cross Entropy Loss

 Let's imagine the case where we have four different examples that's we've labeled either 0 or 1, like so: